 What exactly is allowable expenditure?

 This is probably the question we get asked the most!
-What can and cannot be included in a Home Care Package has more grey areas than clear black or white.
+What’s included or excluded from a Home Care Package has more grey areas than clear black or white.

 So, let’s start with what we know, the legislative intent of the Home Care Package (HCP) Program is to deliver care and services that help older Australians to live independently in their homes for as long as it is safe to do so.